dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 ### useRef

-`useRef` can be used in two different ways so the typing will be slightly different on each case.
+`useRef` can be used in two different ways, so the typing will be slightly different in each case.

 #### DOM references

-One of the uses for `useRef` is for holding a reference to a DOM element.
+One of the uses of `useRef` is to keep a reference to a DOM element.

-In the the example project you will find this for performing infinite scroll saving a reference to an observable of the last element of the anime list, with that you can know when the user is viewing that element in the browser and trigger a new fetch.
+In the example project you'll find this for infinite scrolling by holding a reference to an observable of the last item in the anime list, so you can know when the user is viewing that item in the viewport and trigger a new fetch.

-Let's see an esier and shorter example of useRef for DOM reference, but you can [check the full version of the useRef + observer](https://github.com/dastasoft/animetrailers/blob/main/src/components/AnimeList/index.tsx)
+Let's look at a shorter example of useRef for the DOM reference, but you can [check the full version of the useRef + observer](https://github.com/dastasoft/animetrailers/blob/main/src/components/AnimeList/index.tsx)

 ```ts
   const myDomReference = useRef<HTMLInputElement>(null)